Reading Time: 7 minutes

 Never fear.
 Automation has been around long enough that there are well-established tactics you can use to immediately improve your customer experience.
-Here are three for your reading pleasure.

-The foundation of better customer experience is relevancy.
+The foundation of a better customer experience is relevancy.
 Show people something that’s relevant to their interests, and they’ll probably take a closer look.

 To be relevant in e-commerce, you have to segment your audience and customize your marketing for each group.
 Automation software makes it easy to segment by a number of data points, like demographic information, location, and even behavior.

 Behavior is the one you really want to focus on.
-With other data points, you need to make educated guesses about the audience’s preferences, but with behavioral data, the audience is showing you what’s important them.
+With other data points, you need to make educated guesses about the audience’s preferences, but with behavioral data, the audience is showing you what’s important to them.